 - Wrote a number of theatre articles for The Galway Independent, which included interviews with the likes of popular Irish actor Des Keogh and Love/Hate’s Peter Gowan.

-- I am also a journalist and presenter for local video project Galway Video News from April 2014 until April 2015.
+- I was also a journalist and presenter for local video project Galway Video News from April 2014 until April 2015.

 June 2013 – Present: Lifestyle Blogger at beautifulhealth.ie

-- Attend various blogger events and network with numerous other bloggers around Ireland.
+- Attended various blogger events and network with numerous other bloggers around Ireland.